Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 \
 We would suggest making a workshop collection of the addons you have and then having your friends subscribe to them all.

-**How do I change X, Y, or Z?**\
+**How do I enable the new roles?
+How do I change X, Y, or Z?**\
-Check out the [Configuration](#Configuration) section above and add the setting value you want in your server.cfg (for dedicated servers) or listenserver.cfg (For peer-to-peer, listen, and local servers).
+Check out the [Configuration](#Configuration) section above and add the setting value you want in your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer, listen, and local servers).
 If you don't see a setting for what you want to change, leave a comment on the workshop or join the Discord server (see below) and we'll either help you find it or try to add one.

 **How do I make a Detective spawn every round?**\
 Set the following settings:\